Francesco Totti

-Totti experienced global success on the world stage winning the 2006 FIFA World Cup and appearing in the finals of UEFA Euro 2000 with Italy.
-Totti was selected in the All-Star team for both tournaments; he also represented his country at the 2002 World Cup and Euro 2004.
+Totti experienced global success on the world stage winning the 2006 FIFA World Cup and appearing in the finals of UEFA Euro 2000 with Italy; he was selected in the All-Star team for both tournaments.
+Totti also represented his country at the 2002 World Cup and Euro 2004.
+Previously, he played with Italy youth teams, scoring 18 goals and winning the 1996 UEFA European Under-21 Championship and the 1997 Mediterranean Games.
+With the senior Italy national team, he scored 9 goals and provided 25 assists in 58 appearances.
+He is the top Italian assist-provider in FIFA World Cup history (6 assists).

 In 2007 due to recurring physical problems, Totti announced his international retirement to focus solely on club play with Roma.

-Regarded as one of the greatest players of his generation, and one of the greatest Italian footballers of all time, Totti won a record eleven Oscar del Calcio awards from the Italian Footballers' Association: five Serie A Italian Footballer of the Year awards, two Serie A Footballer of the Year awards, two Serie A Goal of the Year awards, one Serie A Goalscorer of the Year award, and one Serie A Young Footballer of the Year award.
-He also won the 2007 European Golden Shoe and the 2010 Golden Foot.
-Totti was selected in the European Sports Media team of the season three times.
+Totti won the 2007 European Golden Shoe and a record eleven awards from the Italian Footballers' Association: five Serie A Italian Footballer of the Year awards, two Serie A Footballer of the Year awards, two Serie A Goal of the Year awards, one Serie A Goalscorer of the Year award, and one Serie A Young Footballer of the Year award.
+He was also awarded the 2010 Golden Foot and was selected in the European Sports Media team of the season three times.
 In 2004, he was named in the FIFA 100, a list of the world's greatest living players as selected by Pelé, as part of FIFA's centenary celebrations.
 In 2011, Totti was recognised by IFFHS as the most popular footballer in Europe.
 In 2015, France Football rated him as one of the ten-best footballers in the world who are over age 36.
 Following his retirement in 2017, Totti was awarded the Player's Career Award and the UEFA President's Award.